Couverture de Einstein's War

 À propos de ce contenu audio

 In 1916, Arthur Eddington, a war-weary British astronomer, opened a letter written by an obscure German professor named Einstein.
+The neatly printed equations on the scrap of paper outlined his world-changing theory of general relativity.

-Eddington realised the importance of the letter - perhaps Einstein's esoteric theory could not only change the future of science but also restore the world of cooperative international science in a time of brutal war.
+Until then Einstein's masterpiece of time and space had been trapped behind the physical and ideological lines of battle, unknown.
+Eddington realized the importance of the letter - perhaps Einstein's esoteric theory could not only change the future of science but also restore the world of cooperative international science in a time of brutal war.
 This was the moment that relativity emerged from the trenches before it was known around the world.

 Einstein's name is now synonymous with 'genius', but it was not an easy road.
-He spent a decade creating relativity, and his ascent to international celebrity, which saw him on the front of papers around the world in 1919, also owed much to Eddington - whom he met only after the war - and to international collaboration.
+He spent a decade creating relativity and his ascent to international celebrity, which saw him on the front of papers around the world in 1919, also owed much to Eddington - who he only met after the war - and to international collaboration.
+We usually think of scientific discovery as a flash of individual inspiration, whereas here we see it is the result of hard work, gambles and wrong turns and all the while subject to the petty concerns of nations, religions and individuals.

-Einstein's War teaches us about science through history, and the physics is more accessible as a result - we see relativity built brick by brick in front of us, as it happened, 100 years ago.
+Einstein's War teaches us about science through history, and the physics is more accessible as a result - we see relativity built brick-by-brick in front of us, as it happened 100 years ago.

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.